March 2, 2015

-If you have kids between the ages of 7 and 12, you know how hard it can be to get them excited about science from a textbook.
+If you know kids between the ages of 7 and 12, you know how hard it can be to get them excited about science from a textbook.
 Children need science to come to life before their eyes.
-They need to be wowed and to experience physical phenomena with eyes wide and jaws dropped.
+They need to be wowed, and to experience physical phenomena with eyes wide and jaws dropped.

-That’s the thinking behind the annual Wonders of Science show, which will again pack Ramsey Auditorium at the U.S. Department of Energy’s Fermi National Accelerator Laboratory on Sunday, April 14.
-The show, organized and performed by award-winning high -school teachers, is celebrating its 26th year at the lab.
-Tickets are $4 per person.
+That’s the thinking behind the annual Wonders of Science show, which will again pack Ramsey Auditorium at the U.S. Department of Energy’s Fermi National Accelerator Laboratory on Sunday, March 15 at noon.
+The show, organized and performed by award-winning high school teachers, is celebrating its 28th year at the lab.
+Tickets are $4.50 per person.

 “This is one of our most exciting events every year,” said Spencer Pasero, an education program leader at Fermilab.
 “Everyone has their favorite demonstration, but there’s always something new and exciting to look forward to.”

-Weird Science includes Lee Marek of the University of Illinois at Chicago (formerly of Naperville North High School), Karl Craddock of Fremd High School in Palatine and Mike Heinz of Downers Grove North High School.
+Weird Science includes Lee Marek of the University of Illinois at Chicago (formerly of Naperville North High School), Karl Craddock of Fremd High School in Palatine, and Bill Grosser of Oak Park and River Forest high schools.
 Together, they will demonstrate eye-popping chemical and physical science experiments designed to be both fun and educational.

-The Wonders of Science show is intended for ages 7 to 12, and Scout troops are welcome.
+The Wonders of Science show is intended for ages 7-12, and Scout troops are welcome.
 Each family will receive a science kit, which they can use to conduct their own experiments at home.
 Children must be accompanied by an adult.
-Tickets may be ordered online at ed.fnal.gov/events/wos.
-For additional information, call 630-840-5588 or e -mail firstname.lastname@example.org.
+Tickets may be ordered online at http://ed.fnal.gov/events/wos .
+For additional information, call 630-840-5588 or email email@example.com .

 - Last modified